rtaylor034/datapack-archive-finished/README.md

 When a player rejoins, their UUID is searched for in `pdata:data -> playerdata` and their `username` field as well as their `pdata_playerid` score is set accordingly.

-*Note: Player IDs start at 1 and increment each time a new one is assigned.*
+*Player IDs start at 1 and increment each time a new one is assigned.*

 This pack deliberately only provides what is stated above; does not provide an implementation for searching for or inserting data into the playerdata array.<br>
 *These tasks can be easily performed with 'gssen'.*